 This is your chance to let us know what you think of the landlord services you have received over the past year.
 And what exactly you want to see improved in the year ahead...
-An article below shows you the 'You Said It, We Did It' Improvement Plan that is being implemented each year based on your survey feedback.
+See below, right, the 'You Said It, We Did It' Improvement Plan that is being implemented each year based on your survey feedback.